3 Ways to Help Victims of the Las Vegas Shooting Right Now

 Blood donations are badly needed, especially if you happen to be in the Vegas-area.
 Try the Las Vegas United Blood Service, or check the tweets below for other places you can give blood:

-There’s going to be a big need for physical and mental health assistance.
-You can donate to organizations like the Volunteers in Medicine of Southern Nevada, who give care to people who don’t otherwise have access to it.
+There’s going to be a big need for physical and mental health assistance: You can donate to organizations like the Volunteers in Medicine of Southern Nevada, who give care to people who don’t otherwise have access to it.
+Additionally, a local government official in Las Vegas set up a GoFundMe page to raise money to provide relief and financial support to the victims and families—you can help them reach their $2 million goal.

 Remain Vigilant

-Another helpful thing you can do is to be diligent.
+Another helpful thing you can do right now is to be diligent about the information you spread and consume.
 During disasters, there are a lot of people in such a rush to share news that they’re often sharing it from unverified sources.
 Try to stick to trusted news outlets.
 Spreading news that’s not verified can lead to hysteria, especially if related to fears of other attacks.
 In particular, watch out for crowdsourcing pages.
 Some will be from legitimate people who need help with medical care or funeral costs, but many others are just trying to profit off a terrible situation.

 MORE: 8 Ways to Help Hurricane Victims Right Now